canonical-web-and-design/docs-demo/pages/juju/clouds.md

   - **Manual:** There may be occassions where you can bring up machines for Juju to use which aren't part of a recognised public cloud or do not support other protocols used by Juju.
-As long as you have SSH access to these machines, you can get part of the Juju magic and deploy services.
+As long as you have SSH access to these machines, you can get part of the Juju magic and deploy applications.
 See [this documentation][juju-manual] for details on how to register these machines with Juju and use them as part of a cloud.